19hours/sg-statutes/Acts/Evidence Act.md

 Illustrations

-(a)

-A policy of insurance is effected on goods “in ships from Singapore to London”.
+(a) A policy of insurance is effected on goods “in ships from Singapore to London”.
 The goods are shipped in a particular ship, which is lost.
 The fact that that particular ship was orally excepted from the policy cannot be proved.

-(b)

-Aagrees absolutely in writing to payB$1,000 on 1st March 1893.
+(b)Aagrees absolutely in writing to payB$1,000 on 1st March 1893.
 The fact that at the same time an oral agreement was made that the money should not be paid till 31st March cannot be proved.

-(c)

-An estate called “the Kranji Estate” is sold by a deed which contains a map of the property sold.
+(c) An estate called “the Kranji Estate” is sold by a deed which contains a map of the property sold.
 The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved.

-(d)

-Aenters into a written contract withBto work certain mines, the property ofB, upon certain terms.Awas induced to do so by a misrepresentation ofBas to their value.
+(d)Aenters into a written contract withBto work certain mines, the property ofB, upon certain terms.Awas induced to do so by a misrepresentation ofBas to their value.
 This fact may be proved.

-(e)

-Ainstitutes a suit againstBfor the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions on the ground that that provision was inserted in it by mistake.Amay prove that such a mistake was made as would by law entitle him to have the contract reformed.
+(e)Ainstitutes a suit againstBfor the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions on the ground that that provision was inserted in it by mistake.Amay prove that such a mistake was made as would by law entitle him to have the contract reformed.

-(f)
+[S 210/2016 wef 06/05/2016]

-Aorders goods ofBby a letter in which nothing is said as to the time of payment, and accepts the goods on delivery.BsuesAfor the price.Amay show that the goods were supplied on credit for a term still unexpired.
+(f)Aorders goods ofBby a letter in which nothing is said as to the time of payment, and accepts the goods on delivery.BsuesAfor the price.Amay show that the goods were supplied on credit for a term still unexpired.

-(g)

-AsellsBa horse and verbally warrants him sound.AgivesBa paper in these words: “Bought ofAa horse for $300.”Bmay prove the verbal warranty.
+(g)AsellsBa horse and verbally warrants him sound.AgivesBa paper in these words: “Bought ofAa horse for $300.”Bmay prove the verbal warranty.

-(h)

-Ahires lodgings ofBand givesBa card on which is written: “Rooms $80 a month.”Amay prove a verbal agreement that these terms were to include partial board.
+(h)Ahires lodgings ofBand givesBa card on which is written: “Rooms $80 a month.”Amay prove a verbal agreement that these terms were to include partial board.

 Ahires lodgings ofBfor a year, and a regularly stamped agreement drawn up by an attorney is made between them.
 It is silent on the subject of board.Amay not prove that board was included in the terms verbally.

-(i)

-Aapplies toBfor a debt due toAby sending a receipt for the money.Bkeeps the receipt and does not send the money.
+(i)Aapplies toBfor a debt due toAby sending a receipt for the money.Bkeeps the receipt and does not send the money.
 In a suit for the amountAmay prove this.

-(j)

-AandBmake a contract in writing to take effect upon the happening of a certain contingency.
-The writing is left withB, who suesAupon it.Amay show the circumstances under which it was delivered.
+(j)AandBmake a contract in writing to take effect upon the happening of a certain contingency.
+The writing is left withB, who suesAupon it.
+A may show the circumstances under which it was delivered.

 ### Exclusion of evidence to explain or amend ambiguous document